-Roads with bottlenecks and delays result in 91 million hours of lost time for Americans each year.
+Roads with bottlenecks and delays result in 91 million hours of wasted time for Americans each year.
 This problem is not only large in the US but also compounding around the globe.
 From 2010 to 2016, congestion rose in London by 14%, in Los Angeles by 36%, in New York by 30%, and in Beijing and Paris by 9%.
 This inefficiency stems from the failure of both our supply chains and transit systems to evolve in tandem with our cities.
-In the long-term, car sharing, connected vehicle, and smart-city technologies are believed to resolve much of this, yielding trillions of dollars in economic benefits, but what are we doing right now?
+In the long-term, car-sharing, connected-vehicle, and smart-city technologies are believed to resolve much of this, yielding trillions of dollars in economic benefits, but what are we doing right now?

 In an expensive effort to curb congestion in urban regions, we have overwhelmingly prioritized one strategy: we have spent decades and hundreds of billions of dollars widening and building new highways.
 We added 30,511 new freeway lane-miles in the largest 100 urbanized areas between 1993 and 2017, an increase of 42%.
 That rate of expansion significantly outstripped the 32% growth in population in those regions over the same time period. - Transportation for America

-There is a finite amount of space in cities and the benefits of adding lanes, carsharing, and congestion pricing only go so far.
+Sounds pretty good?
+However, there is a finite amount of space in cities and the benefits of adding lanes, carsharing, and congestion pricing only go so far.
 As Transportation for America reports, congestion increased 144% from 1993 to 2017 despite the US adding 42% more freeway lane-miles during that time.
 In California, for example, another study found that new additional traffic will fill up to 90% of any increase in highway capacity within just five years.
-This traffic conundrum is known as the Downs-Thomson Paradox—improvements in the road network can make congestion worse if the improvements make public transit more inconvenient or if it shifts investment away from the public transit system.
-Even though this principle has been widely studied and axiomatically accepted, current handling of traffic seems to simply ignore this fact.
+This traffic conundrum is known as the Downs-Thomson Paradox: improvements in the road network can make congestion worse if the improvements make public transit more inconvenient or if it shifts investment away from the public transit system.
+Even though this principle has been widely studied and apodictically accepted, current handling of traffic seems to simply ignore this fact.

 An Antiquated Operation